 We need to modify the listener configuration to verify the client certificates if it was revocated or not:

-# MQTT over TLS/SSL listener 8883 cafile /etc/mosquitto/certs/ca.crt certfile /etc/mosquitto/certs/halcyon.crt keyfile /etc/mosquitto/certs/halcyon.key require_certificate true use_identity_as_username true crlfile /etc/mosquitto/certs/ca.crl
+# MQTT over TLS/SSL listener 8883 cafile /etc/mosquitto/certs/ca.crt certfile /etc/mosquitto/certs/hostname.crt keyfile /etc/mosquitto/certs/hostname.key require_certificate true use_identity_as_username true crlfile /etc/mosquitto/certs/ca.crl

 The issue now is that the script that we are using for generating certificates doesn’t generate CRLs, and so we can’t revocate certificates by using this script.